kompendium-ano/chainviewdb-api/README.md

 # chainviewdb-api
-Public API access for the Chainview service
+Swagger spec to access the Chainview API service